NHSDigital/integration-adaptor-lab-results/mesh/README.md

 Copy `env.example.sh` to `env.sh` and fill in the values as described in the comments and below.

-You **MUST** provide files containing **your** OpenTest endpoint private key and endpoint certificate.
+You **MUST** provide files containing **your** MESH private key and endpoint certificate.
-These can be found in your OpenTest welcome email.
 Copy the values into either the path/files used by default (see `env.example.sh` for instruction) or to paths/files of your choosing (provided you set the variables accordingly)